pulibrary/princeton_ansible/README.md

 # Patching Dependencies (Dependabot)

-When Dependabot opens a PR, update your `pyproject.toml` as needed, then:
+When Dependabot opens a PR, update the `pyproject.toml` as needed, then:

 ```bash
 uv lock